 Sheena McGregor, Karen McLeod and Michael Morton

-Uwe Herrmann is a Professor on the MA Art Therapy programme at Weissensee University of Art Berlin, Germany.
+Uwe Herrmann is a professor on the MA Art Therapy training course at Weissensee University of Art Berlin, Germany.
 He has published extensively in the field of art therapy.

-Salvo Pitruzzella is a drama therapist and teaches Arts Education and Dramatherapy in Italy.
-He has widely published on both subjects, including Drama, Creativity and Intersubjectivity (Routledge, 2016).
+Salvo Pitruzzella is a drama therapist and teaches arts education and dramatherapy in Italy.
+His many publications on these subjects include his work Drama, Creativity and Intersubjectivity (Routledge, 2016).